juliazam/notes/gulp-tasks-sass.md

 npm i --save-dev gulp
 ```

-* Install gulp-sass locally for development invironment.
+* Install _gulp-sass_ locally for development invironment.
 ```
 npm i --save-dev gulp-sass
 ```

-* To connect small *.scss files to one install gulp-concat for development invironment.
+* To connect small __*.scss__ files to one install _gulp-concat_ for development invironment.
 ```
 npm i --save-dev gulp-concat
 ```

-* To have clean *.css files (minified) and with right prefixes install next modules for development invironment.
+* To have clean __*.css__ files (minified) and with right prefixes install next modules for development invironment.
 ```
 npm i --save-dev gulp-clean-css gulp-autoprefixer
 ```

-* To rename and delete files install gulp-rename and del modules.
-As development dependencies as well.
+* To rename and delete files install _gulp-rename_ and _del_ modules as development dependencies as well.
 ```
 npm i --save-dev gulp-rename del
 ```
-## *All commands in one*
+**All commands in one**
 ```
 npm i --save-dev gulp gulp-sass gulp-concat gulp-clean-css gulp-autoprefixer gulp-rename del
 ```

-Check package.json file to make sure that all development dependencies are installed.
+Check _package.json_ file to make sure that all development dependencies are installed.

-3. Create gulpfile.js file in the root of project.
+3. Create _gulpfile.js_ file in the root of project.
 At the beginning of file configure variables.
 ```
 const gulp = require('gulp');
 const concatSASS = require('gulp-concat');